OsbornePro/BTPS-SecPack/docs/index.rst

 **IMPORTANT NOTE FOR LARGE ENVIRONMENTS**

 For the case of organizations with 1,000’s of devices; you may find that this entire suite does not apply to you.
 This has to do with how some of the discoveries operate.
-For example the alert I have in the `Device Discovery <https://github.com/OsbornePro/BTPS-SecPack/tree/master/Device%20Discovery>`_ directory relies on DHCP assigned IP addresses.
+For example, the alert I have in the `Device Discovery <https://github.com/OsbornePro/BTPS-SecPack/tree/master/Device%20Discovery>`_ directory relies on DHCP assigned IP addresses.
 All DHCP servers in an environment are queried to create a list of known MAC addresses.
 This information is then saved to a CSV file for reference in discovering any new devices that join a network.
 This file could become too large to be effective.
 The other alert I can see not being effective is the `"Local Port Scan Alert" <https://github.com/tobor88/BTPS-SecPack/blob/master/Local%20Port%20Scan%20Monitor/Watch-PortScan.ps1>`_.
-This is because if there is an over abundance of connections the script will not be able to cover all of the connections quickly enough.
+This is because if there is an overabundance of connections the script will not be able to cover all the connections quickly enough.
 Other alerts in this security package are still appropriate no matter the network size as they are Event ID based typically.
 To begin, I suggest setting up WinRM over HTTPS in your environment.

 Functionality in The Blue Team PowerShell Security Package
 ----------------------------------------------------------

 **Account Lockout Notification**
-This alert lets you know when a user account has been locked out.
-There is also an alert to be notified when a locked out account has been manually unlocked.
+This alert lets you know when a user account has been locked-out.
+There is also an alert to be notified when a locked-out account has been manually unlocked.

 .. image:: img/AccountLockout.png
    :scale: 100